simracingtools/teamtactics/README.md

 	# testing/development purposes.
 The dump file can be created by issuing the
 	# command 'irsdk --dump data.dmp'
 	;simulate = data/monzasunset.dump

+	[connect]
+	# Configure the url's post targets for your iRacing teams.
+The configuration key
+	# has to be the exact iRacing team name (case sensitive) excluding blanks
+	FBPRacingRED  = <team-url>
+	FBPRacingBLUE = <team-url>
+	# Fallback-URL for publishing data
+	postUrl       = noFallback

 To start a session recording: